Thenvir/UFO-Classification-Model/README.md

-# UFO Classification Model 🛸
+# UFO Classifier Using Pre-trained CLIP Models 🛸

 A small Python application that uses AI to classify images and detect any UFO-related phenomena.
 Upload an image URL and get predictions on what the image might contain!